Are you expecting twins? This is everything you need to know about your pregnancy, and after your twins are born.

 Abnormal amounts of amniotic fluid-Abnormal amount of fluids, either too much or too little is more common in twin pregnancy, especially twins sharing the same placenta.

-Postpartum hemmorage– With twins there is a larger placenta and your uterus is distended larger for a long period of time can cause hemorraging after the babies are born.
+Postpartum hemorrhage– When you are pregnant with twins there is a larger placenta and your uterus is distended larger for a long period of time can cause hemorrhaging after the babies are born.

 Gestational Diabetes– This is caused by the hormone the placenta creates causes glucose to build up in you blood.
 Gestational diabetes can cause preclampsia which can be very dangerous for the mother and the baby.